sewaguidio/Stage-INRAE/README.md

 ## Cactus Plot

-Displays the cumulative number of solved instances as a function of CPU time.
+Displays the number of solved instances as a function of CPU time.

 Useful for comparing overall solver efficiency.